Hossein Yassaie: Career

 Following his PhD, Hossein was a postdoctoral research fellow at the University of Birmingham for several years.

 Yassaie then spent eight years working at STMicroelectronics and Inmos.
 During this time he was involved in the development and marketing of microprocessors, signal and video processors including the first digital TV chip.
 These activities ultimately resulted in a multi billion dollar semiconductor business unit at STMicroelectronics.
 He joined Imagination Technologies in 1992, becoming its CEO in June 1998 focusing the business on advanced technology development using the semiconductor intellectual property business model and created the brand Pure.

-At Imagination Yassaie created a global business whose technology across graphics, video, processors and communication was annually powering well over one billion of new devices including iconic mobile phones, game consoles, TVs and cars.

 Yassaie resigned his position as CEO of Imagination Technologies on 8 February 2016, amid board disagreement on future strategy at a time when global mobile phone market's slow-down started impacting short-term revenues.
 He was directing Imagination to build the next wave of technologies such as artificial intelligence and ray-tracing to ride out the short-term market conditions.
 However with pressure from some shareholders on short-term priorities and amidst strategic board disagreement he stepped down in February 2016.
 Yassaie's departure and the change of focus that followed over a few months triggered resignations of several other long-standing and experienced technology and business leaders from the company.

 Yassaie now is chair/director/investor in several leading technology companies.
-His tech company portfolio includes Ultraleap, Yoto, Uniphy, Logically, Agile Analog, Mindtech, Kokoon, Luminary ROLI, Atomos and articulate.xyz.
+His tech company portfolio includes articulate.xyz.
 His technology and business areas of interests span from next-gen user interfaces, artificial intelligence(AI)/machine learning(ML) & next generation computing architectures, through smart systems for health and education/learning to the new critical area of internet mis/dis- information.

-Yassaie also chairs the not-for-profit industry and community association TechWorks which operates as the UK's deep tech hub and whose stated mission is to strengthen the UK's deep tech capabilities as a global leader of future technologies.
-TechWorks operates by creating dynamic, connected technical and business communities to empower innovation and collaboration, identifying the critical common challenges and leading responses to tackle them and developing the UK tech ecosystem and partnerships across industry, academia and government to ensure the UK is amongst the best locations globally to start, build and scale technology businesses.

-Beyond his technology portfolio, Sir Hossein is co-owner and chairman in an experiential fine-dining restaurant group, Unique Dining, which operates restaurants under Crockers Restaurants brand.
-Unique Dining currently operates Crockers Tring and Crockers Henley fine-dining restaurants.